ronakvijay/React-Node---ConactApp/README.md

 - By deploying the application's Node.js server on Heroku

 You can also run the application as a hybrid app in Cordova.

-## Hosted Version

-Click [here](http://react-directory.herokuapp.com) to run the hosted version in your browser.

 ## Running the Node.js Server Locally